Netflix/Priam/README.txt

+*** NOTE: this is a completely experimental branch, exploring vnodes and new priam behaviors.
+Do not use this unless you are interested in bleeding edge experimentation.
+Possibly most of this will be scraped, or reworked severely.
+You have been warned. ***

 Priam is a process/tool that runs alongside Apache Cassandra to automate the following:
 - Backup and recovery (Complete and incremental)
 - Token management